naiarievilo/todoapp/README.md

 ## Running the application

 1. Clone the repository with `git clone https://github.com/naiarievilo/todoapp.git`
-2. Run the application with `./mvnw spring-boot:run` or through your IDE of choice.
+2. With the Docker daemon running, start the application with `./mvnw spring-boot:run` or using your IDE of choice.

 ## Usage

-After initializing the application, access http://localhost:8080/swagger-ui/index.html and search for `/api-docs` to refer to the API's OpenAPI documentation:
+After initializing the application, access http://localhost:8080/swagger-ui/index.html and search for `/api-docs` to refer to the OpenAPI documentation:

 ![API documentation screenshot](/img/api-docs-screenshot.png)